scionproto/scion/doc/dev/design/routerPerfModel.md

 	* line rate unobserved (veth, assumed similar to laptop)
 	* Observed throuhgput: 736797 pkts/s

 Important: all benchmarks have been run with only 3 cores assigned to the router.
+The cores are chosen by the benchmarking program to be of the same type (i.e. no mix of performance and energy-efficient cores).
+Hyperthreading is not used.

 See "The problem with the influence of core count".

 ## Where might the time go